 In Veggiero, Italy, a Carnavale street party also reminded us of Put-in-Bay.
 Partygoers crowded the streets in costumes reminiscent of Halloween at the Bay.
 For blocks, the streets, located off a marina with multi-million dollar yachts, were crowded with young people drinking and reveling in such loud music it could be heard blocks away.
 The party made Put-in-Bay’s party weekends look like Girl Scout meetings in comparison.

-11oz. daughter, Layla Katherine, on Feb.
+Layla Katherine Hauck-Congratulations to Daniel Schmidt and Tracie A. Hauck, both of Brunswick, Ohio, on the birth of a 7 lb.
+11oz.
+Daughter, Layla Katherine, on Feb.
 6th at Tripler Army Medical Center in Honolulu, Hawaii.
-Grandparents, Harold Hauck, Jr. of Brunswick, OH, and Imelda Hauck of Honolulu, and Randy Schmidt of Medina, Ohio, and Barbara McIlroy of Sunnyvale, CA. Great-grandparents are Pabilito and Adela Repuya of Honolulu, and Mary Hauck of Ney, OH.
+Grandparents Harold Hauck, Jr. of Brunswick, OH, Imelda Hauck of Honolulu, and Randy Schmidt of Medina, Ohio, and Barbara McIlroy of Sunnyvale, CA. Great-grandparents are Pabilito, Adela Repuya of Honolulu, and Mary Hauck of Ney, OH.

 River Zane Nichols-Congratulations to Aaron Nichols and Rebecca “Becca” Mehling of Sheffield Lake on the birth of an 8 lb.
 9.3 oz., 20-inch long son, River Zane Nichols, at Fairview Hospital in Cleveland, Ohio, on Jan.
 7th.
 Maternal grandparents are Doug and Barb Mehling of Put-in-Bay.
-Paternal grandparents are Ron and Dibbie McHenry of Lewisville, Ohio, and Donald Nichols of Akron, Ohio.
+Paternal grandparents are Ron and Debbie McHenry of Lewisville, Ohio, and Donald Nichols of Akron, Ohio.
 Paternal great-grandparents are Louise Wilson of Glenmont, Ohio, Jack Hostettler of Wooster, Ohio, and Earl Frederick of Wooster, Ohio.

-Kilian Michael Shull-Kilian Michael Shull was born January 5th in Columbus to Chuck and Tara Shull of Dublin, Ohio.
+Kilian Michael Shull-Kilian Michael Shull was born on January 5th in Columbus to Chuck and Tara Shull of Dublin, Ohio.
 He was